The Finnish education system

 If the child or young person has only recently moved to Finland, he or she may receive preparatory education for comprehensive education.
 Preparatory education usually takes one year.
 After it, the student may continue to study Finnish or Swedish as a second language, or an S2 language, if he or she needs support in learning the language.

-Adult immigrants who have no comprehensive school leaving certificate from their native country may complete comprehensive school in upper secondary schools for adults.
+Adult immigrants who have no comprehensive school leaving certificate from their native country may complete comprehensive school in general upper secondary schools for adults.

 Read more about comprehensive education on the InfoFinland page Comprehensive education.